luismarques/qemu/docs/opentitan/gpio.md

 ## Initial configuration

-It is possible to configure initial values of the GPIO input pins:
+It is possible to configure initial values of the GPIO pins:

-OpenTitan GPIO driver accept a global option:
+OpenTitan GPIO driver accept global options:

-- `ot-gpio-$OTMACHINE.in` that defines the input values of the GPIO port as a 32-bit value
+- `ot-gpio-$OTMACHINE.in` defines the input values of the GPIO port as a 32-bit value
+- `ot-gpio-$OTMACHINE.out` defines the output values of the GPIO port as a 32-bit value
+- `ot-gpio-$OTMACHINE.oe` defines the output enable of the GPIO port as a 32-bit value

+All values default to zero, that is all GPIOs as input/hi-z, read 0.

 ### Example

 ```
--global ot-gpio.in=0x00ffff00
+-global ot-gpio-dj.in=0x00ffff00 -global ot-gpio-dj.oe=0x1 -global ot-gpio-dj.out=0x1
 ```

+Note: If there were several GPIO instances in a machine, these configurations would apply to all GPIO instances.

 ## Character Device